remibm/odm-dsi-docker/dsi-runtime/docs/oracle.md

 ```

 With the following environment variables:
- * DSI_DB_HOSTNAME: the hostaname of the Oracle database
+ * DSI_DB_HOSTNAME: the hostname of the Oracle database
  * DSI_DB_PASSWORD: the password of the Oracle database
  * DSI_DB_USER: the user of the Oracle database